You might have read that I recently was overwhelmed and had to take a step back from the multitude of tasks that I put on my own to do list:

 • Lay out your clothes for the next day

 • Keep a running grocery list.
-I use this great app for it called Wunderlist.
+I use this great app call Bring.

 Bringing order into your life will help you stay on track and on focus so you can devote your energy to your main goals in life.